encoredev/encore/docs/ts/develop/errors.md

 | `Unavailable`         | `"unavailable"`         | 503 Unavailable           |
 | `DataLoss`            | `"data_loss"`           | 500 Internal Server Error |
 | `Unauthenticated`     | `"unauthenticated"`     | 401 Unauthorized          |

+## Additional details

+To attach additional structured details to errors, use the `withDetails` method on an `APIError`.
+The details will be returned with the error to external clients.